keptn/lifecycle-toolkit/docs/docs/reference/crd-reference/metric.md

           * **errMsg** -- Error details if the query could not be evaluated.
           * **Interval results** -- Slice(s) of all internal results.
-            Up to 255 results can be stored, depending on the value of the `spec.range` field.
+            Up to 255 results can be stored, determined by the value of the `spec.range` field.
 <!-- markdownlint-enable MD007 -->

 ## Usage